The EQUIP project

 - Facilitated the use of the ESG 2015 through multi-level peer-learning groups with five training events including webinars;

-- Identifying and will begin to promote innovative ways to apply the ESG 2015 by consulting all higher education actors through surveys and the organisation of focus groups for all stakeholders in the spring of 2017;
+- Identified and promoted innovative ways to apply the ESG 2015 by consulting all higher education actors through surveys and the organisation of focus groups for all stakeholders in the spring of 2017;

 - Highlight changes to be made in quality assurance at various levels with a study on implementation challenges, solutions and policy impact;